When Our Beliefs Feel Stronger Than the Truth: How to Cope with Worry

 Imagine this scenario: Let’s say my biggest fear is being in a tornado.
 I’ve read about them, seen videos, and understand how devastating they can be.
 The unpredictability of tornadoes, especially when they’ve been in the news, has heightened my anxiety.
 Although the news is focused on other states, I begin to worry that a tornado could strike right in the middle of my office…in Dublin, California.

 As the worry intensifies, my mind convinces me that it’s not just possible, but likely—transforming the fear into a certainty.
-Even though I know, logically, that a tornado in my location is incredibly rare, my mind has reshaped that truth.
+Even though I know, logically, that a tornado is essentially unheard of in the Bay Area, my mind has reshaped that truth.
 I’ve created a reality based on fear, not facts.

 Our brains are wired to protect us, often by anticipating worst-case scenarios.
 But sometimes, this protective mechanism can misfire, leading us to create a version of the truth that doesn’t match reality.
 Our fears may feel so real that we can’t always recognize when they’ve veered off course.